 designing for environmental education

-Curtin University - Semester 2 2018.
+Curtin University - Semester 2 2019.

 How does this studio match PlaceAgency Objectives?

-In this collaborative studio, students will be developing their skills in negotiation, communication and leadership, as they develop and document their designs, and respond to the needs of complex stakeholder groups from diverse backgrounds and with different capabilities and capacity to contribute.
-Students will engage with stakeholders, and each other, meaningfully and critically through effective communication and respectful collaboration.
+The project provided a platform for students to engage with stakeholders in order to understand the sense of place and value placed on this forest by the community.
+In this collaborative studio, students developed their skills in negotiation, communication and leadership.
+They developed and documented their designs and responded to the needs of complex stakeholder groups from diverse backgrounds with different capabilities and capacities to contribute.
+Students engaged with stakeholders, and each other, meaningfully and critically through effective communication and respectful collaboration.

 Activities – Studio Outline